Knit together Vietnam's unique patchwork of landscapes, cultures and cuisines

 Spend a morning in Hue in the company of a local guide, exploring Vietnam's former imperial city with its impressive 14th-century citadel and the Thien Mu Pagoda.
 In the afternoon, a private transfer will bring you to Hue Airport for a flight south to Ho Chi Minh City.
 The rest of the day is free, so perhaps head out on a Vespa Tour – one of the best and most authentic ways to explore Vietnam's largest city.
 Or, why not join a guided night out on the town?
 You'll experience the best of the city after dark, calling into out-of-the-way bars and tucking into traditional Vietnamese street food.
 The next day, you'll enjoy a thoroughly absorbing and contrasting view of the city that begins with a stroll through the backstreets of Districts 4 and 7, where you'll find colourful houseboats and the open spaces of Vietnam's 'Garden City'.
 Then, In the afternoon, explore historic Dong Khoi Street, the former Rue Catinat, Reunification Palace and the War Remnants Museum for a fascinating insight into the Vietnam War.

 Depart early for a drive south past rice paddies and fruit farms to Cai Lay, gateway to the Mekong Delta.
 Here you'll board a traditional wooden junk to explore the Delta's sprawling landscapes and get a taste of life in a region often referred to as the country's 'rice bowl'.
-You'll then hop on a bicycle for a short ride along narrow village lanes, passing fruit orchards and cottage industries to the home of a local farmer.
-Take time to explore his orchards before boarding a small sampan boat for a relaxing journey along the Delta's tropical waterways, calling in for lunch at a family home.
+You'll then have the opportunity to hop on a bicycle for a short, sedate and scenic ride along narrow village lanes, passing fruit orchards and cottage industries to the home of a local farmer.
+If you aren't inclined to ride a bicycle, you'll be able to enjoy a guided walk instead.
+Whichever you choose, take time to explore the orchards before boarding a small sampan boat for a relaxing journey along the Delta's tropical waterways, calling in for lunch at a family home.
 This evening you'll return to the city, this time checking in to a secluded riverside retreat.

 Meals: B L